-The scope, municipal investment and benefits of the incentive can be examined and reevaluated regularly.
+The scope, municipal investment and benefits of the incentive can be examined and re-evaluated regularly.

-The application process for the DC Full or Partial Exemption Program is as follows:
+The application process for the Development Charge (DC) Full or Partial Exemption Program is as follows:

 - a) The owner of the property submits a completed application at the time of Site Plan submission.
-The application must include information with the exact number and type of units, GFA of retail commercial and office uses, timeline and commitment to proceed to building permit. - b) Approval of Development Charge Full or Partial Exemptions would be delegated to a Senior Leadership Team comprised of the Commissioners of Planning and Development, Corporate Services/Treasurer and the Director of Strategic Initiatives.
-The Application Review Team confirms eligibility, complete application and provides a summary of application to the Senior Leadership Team for approval. - c) A letter is provided to the owner confirming eligibility is met and providing an estimate of DC full or partial exemption. - d) At the time of Building Permit issuance, the payable DC amount is adjusted accordingly.
-The Town makes the payment on the balance of the outstanding DC from the CIP program budget.
-The Development Charge Full or Partial exemption is based on the applicable percentage of the Development Charges required in accordance with the Development Charges by-law in effect at the time the CIP application is approved.
-Upon application for a Building Permit, should: - The development proposal change, the Development Charge Full or Partial Exemption will be recalculated accordingly and will not exceed the previous approved maximum in the CIP application; and - New legislation on Development Charges comes into effect that reduces the Development Charge from the time of the CIP application, the Development Charge Full or Partial Exemption will be recalculated accordingly.
+The application must include information with the exact number and type of units, GFA of retail commercial and office uses, timeline and commitment to proceed to building permit. - b) Approval of Development Charge Full or Partial Exemptions would be delegated to a Senior Leadership Team comprised of to the Commissioners of Planning and Development, Financial Services/Treasurer and the Director of Strategic Initiatives.
+The Application Review Team confirms eligibility, complete application and provides a summary of application to the Senior Leadership Team for approval. - c) A letter is provided to the owner confirming eligibility is met and providing a maximum approved grant amount for the DC full or partial exemption. - d) Just prior to Building Permit issuance, the payable DC amount is calculated accordingly, net of the application grant amount. - e) The Development Charge Full or Partial exemption is based on the applicable percentage of the Development Charges required in accordance with the Development Charge By-law in effect at the time the CIP application is approved.
+Upon application for a Building Permit, should: - Increased development charge rates apply to the development, the grant amount will not exceed the maximum grant identified in the approval letter; - The development proposal change (i.e. development type, the residential units (number/ type) or non-residential GFA), the Development Charge Full or Partial Exemption will be recalculated accordingly, and will not exceed the previous approved maximum in the CIP application; and - New legislation on Development Charges come into effect that reduces the Development Charge from the time of the CIP application, the Development Charge Full or Partial Exemption will be recalculated accordingly and the applicable grant shall not exceed the identified CIP program's maximum contribution.